ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Variable Classification

-Matlab classifies all variables used in a parallel for loop into categories.
+MATLAB classifies all variables used in a parallel for loop into categories.
 Let's take a look at the different kinds of classifications.
 We will use the example [code/classification.m](../code/classification.m)

 For reference, see [https://www.mathworks.com/help/distcomp/troubleshoot-variables-in-parfor-loops.html](https://www.mathworks.com/help/distcomp/troubleshoot-variables-in-parfor-loops.html)

 ### Temporary Variables

 Temporary variables are private to a loop iteration and will not be used outside the parallel loop, or in any other loop iteration.
-Matlab determines that a variable inside a parfor is temporary if it is initialized to a value inside the loop.
+MATLAB determines that a variable inside a parfor is temporary if it is initialized to a value inside the loop.

 ![Example of Temporary Variable](../fig/parfor_classification_temporary.svg)